MasterDuff09/VGASimpleDriverESP32/README.md

 # SPECIFICS
 BASIC VGA works by syncronizing every RGB pixel by some specific periods given by the resolution and frequency choosen.
 The full explanation can be found on the videos I've linked above.
-Following the table of various timings, I choose for this project a resolution of 800x600 which has a pixel clock at 40 Mhz, a common frequency that a MCU such as the ESP32 can handle without any kind of concerns.
+Following the table of various timings, I choose for this project a resolution of 640*480 which has a pixel clock at 25.175 MHz, a frequency that a MCU such as the ESP32 can handle without any kind of concerns.
 It must be said that normal digital toggling is not used (for H-SYNC and V-SYNC) but a combination of I2S, a peripheral which used mostly for audio sampling (fast sampling and toggling signals) and DMA (Direct Memory Access) so that CPU is bypassed, thus no delays are encountered.
 Other specifics can be found by looking at the code.
 I2S will be also used to generate the required voltage range (0V - 0.7V) for the RGB signals, synchronized with the active period of both H-SYNC and V-SYNC.